 Frequently Asked Questions

-• I am based in Devon UK, but am currently working exclusively online, meaning that I can work with you from anywhere in the UK.
+I am based in Devon and London UK, but am currently working exclusively online, meaning that I can work with you from anywhere in the UK.

-• My fee is £110 for each 50 minute therapy session.
+My fee is £120 for each 50 minute weekly therapy session.
 Payment is by bank transfer in advance, or on the day of each session.
 I review my fees in April each year.

 For effective online therapy you will need a good internet connection (strong enough to watch Netflix), and a device that has a camera.
 Ideally this will be a computer, or otherwise a tablet or smartphone.